Eye Injury? – How Much Compensation? – National Cases – Call Us > 0800 699 0079 – £££

 Most eye injuries are caused by trauma from foreign objects striking and penetrating the eye area at high speed with many of these particular injuries being caused by sporting activities.
 They can also be caused by scratches, electric shocks, cuts and irritation, heat and chemical burns and impact injuries to the head and face.
 Eye injuries resulting from the involvement of foreign bodies are commonly caused by road traffic accidents where fragments of glass from the shattered windows of the vehicles involved in the accident strike and penetrate the eye causing extreme pain and blurred vision.
 The impact of the airbag deploying against the face in a car crash can also cause lasting damage to the eye socket.

 Eye injuries resulting from impact happen when the eye strikes or is struck by a solid object travelling at high speed.
 Impact injuries can result from violent assaults and muggings where the victim receives a blow to the eye area from a weapon or the assailant’s fist and the subsequent fall to the ground.
 These injuries can also happen after falling to the ground as a result of general slips and trips and falls from height.
 Infiltration of the eye from harmful and dangerous chemicals in industrial accidents at work can also lead to potentially serious long-term ocular damage with short-term symptoms including redness, swelling and burning pain.
-Exposure to extremely bright light when welding or from looking at molten metal or from ultra-violet light from the Sun when working outdoors and not being provided with the correct protective eyewear can also cause serious eye damage and heighten the sensitivity of the eyes to light.
+Exposure to extremely bright light when welding or from looking at molten metal or from ultra-violet light from the Sun when working outdoors and not being provided with the correct protective eye wear can also cause serious eye damage and heighten the sensitivity of the eyes to light.

 How are eye injuries treated?

 A range of different treatments currently exist concerning eye injuries and depend on the particular injury suffered by the patient.
-This list is by no means comprehensive, but the following injuries are amongst the most commonly recorded.
+This list is by no means comprehensive, but the following injuries are among the most commonly recorded.
 They, along with their treatments include:

 - Puncturing – This injury may require emergency surgery to prevent permanent damage and minimise vision loss for the patient.